EJ-img/EJ-img/README.md

 - Relevant Courses: Computer Programming, Discrete Structures, Data Structures & Algorithms, Network Security, Digital Logic & Computer Organization, Software Engineering, and Advanced Algorithms

+## Relevant Experience 👩🏾‍💻

+Data Engineering Intern | Oct 2025 - Present

+Maymont Homes, Inc  | Charleston, SC

+- Assisted in developing data pipelines using Python to extract, transform, and prepare data for business consumption.
+- Supported the creation and execution of SQL queries to analyze leasing, maintenance, and resident data.
+- Cleaned, organized, and prepared datasets for data science initiatives, reporting, and analytical use.
+- Collaborated with analysts and engineers to maintain data accuracy, consistency, and reliability across systems.

+## Information Technology / Audio Visual Technician | March 2024 - Oct 2025
+College of Charleston | Charleston, SC

+- Troubleshoot and maintain Epson, Crestron, Dell, and Wolfvision equipment in classroom and conference spaces.
+- Provide timely technical support by diagnosing and resolving user-reported issues with classroom equipment.
+- Installed new equipment in classroom labs.
+- Reimage Classroom PC’s and adjust BIOS settings for optimal performance

 ## Skills
 - 🔹 Java, Python, C/C++, SQL, AWS